The 2015 Remedy may have an impact on the contributions you have made.

 If you are in work and paying into a pension or have deferred your pension, your new Annual Benefit Statement-Remediable Service Statement (ABS-RSS) will tell you whether you have overpaid contributions and will get a refund or owe contributions and need to pay this back.

-Your ABS-RSS will be made available on our member self-service portal, please register if you have not already done so.
+We are currently in the process of issuing your ABS-RSS and will notify you by email once it is available on our member self-service portal.
+Please register if you have not already done so.
 It is very important that you sign-up so that you can make a decision on correcting your contributions.
+If you haven’t received your ABS-RSS yet, please don’t worry - you will receive it soon.

 Guidance